Symmetry actions and brackets for adjoint-symmetries. I: Main results and applications: Abstract

 \section{Abstract}

-Infinitesimal symmetries of a partial differential equation (PDE) can be defined as the solutions of the linearization (Frechet derivative) equation holding on the space of solutions to the PDE, and they are well-known to comprise a linear space having the structure of a Lie algebra.
+Infinitesimal symmetries of a partial differential equation (PDE) can be defined algebraically as the solutions of the linearization (Frechet derivative) equation holding on the space of solutions to the PDE, and they are well-known to comprise a linear space having the structure of a Lie algebra.
 Solutions of the adjoint linearization equation holding on the space of solutions to the PDE are called adjoint-symmetries.
 Their algebraic structure for general PDE systems is studied herein.
-This is motivated by the correspondence between variational symmetries and conservation laws arising from Noether's theorem, which has a well-known generalization to non-variational PDEs, where infinitesimal symmetries are replaced by adjoint-symmetries, and variational symmetries are replaced by multipliers (adjoint-symmetries satisfying a certain Euler-Lagrange condition).
+This is motivated by the correspondence between variational symmetries and conservation laws arising from Noether's theorem, which has a modern generalization to non-variational PDEs, where infinitesimal symmetries are replaced by adjoint-symmetries, and variational symmetries are replaced by multipliers (adjoint-symmetries satisfying a certain Euler-Lagrange condition).
 Several main results are obtained.
 Symmetries are shown to have three different linear actions on the linear space of adjoint-symmetries.
 These linear actions are used to construct bilinear adjoint-symmetry brackets, one of which is a pull-back of the symmetry commutator bracket and has the properties of a Lie bracket.
 The brackets do not use or require the existence of any local variational structure (Hamiltonian or Lagrangian) and thus apply to general PDE systems.
-One of the symmetry actions is shown to encode a pre-symplectic (Noether) operator and a symplectic 2-form, which lead to the construction of a Hamiltonian structure.
+One of the symmetry actions is shown to encode a pre-symplectic (Noether) operator, which leads to the construction of symplectic 2-form and Poisson bracket for evolution systems.
 The generalized KdV equation in potential form is used to illustrate all of the results.